 “Non-destruct testing rinsewater” means wastewater generated by the removal of water-soluble penetrant dyes or similar chemical agents used for quality control, testing, or inspection of metal and non-metallic parts.

+“Non-process wastewater” means any Miscellaneous sewer compatible wastewater which is not a process wastewater.

 “Nonmetallic plate making” means the developing of a photographic image on light sensitive coatings on printing plates or screens.

 “Oil or petroleum” means oil or petroleum as defined in Section 22a-448 of the General Statutes.